 Build vs Buy

 The decision framework every CTO faces — when to build, when to buy, and when to compose.
+A structured way through the trade-offs that define your stack.

 The build-buy spectrum